Employee Voice: How to Listen, its Benefits, and Examples

-It might be a bit complex especially for the new managers but once the ice breaks they would be able to know how their employees are just by hearing their concerns.
+It might be a bit complex, especially for the new managers, but once the ice breaks, they would know how their employees are just by hearing their concerns.

-There are several methods to make the process of listening to your employees more effective and here are a few of them
+There are several methods to make the process of listening to your employees more effective, and here are a few of them.

 1. Employee Feedback

-Feedbacks can count in general questions related to workplace assets.
-This may include their thoughts about the available amenities, any concern they might have in particular about their work, and things like that.
+Feedback can count in general questions related to workplace assets.
+This may include their thoughts about the available amenities, any concerns they might have, particularly about their work, and things like that.

 2. Employee Engagement Surveys

-3. One on One Meetings with Employees
+3. One-on-One Meetings with Employees

 4. Suggestion Box

-This is a very classic yet effective way to help the employees speak out with complete anonymity.
-The suggestion box allows employees to tip-off its management about any ongoing problems for timely intervention and stops them from escalating further.
+This is a very traditional yet effective way to help the employees speak out anonymously.
+The suggestion box allows employees to tip off their management about any ongoing problems for timely intervention and stops them from escalating further.

-5. Allowing Interested and Well-performing Employees to Participate in High-level Meetings.
+5. Allowing Interested and Well-performing Employees to Participate in High-level Meetings

-So, in this case, you can pick out those employees who are really performing well or have shown keen interest in any ongoing work and let them present their ideas in board-level meetings.
+In such a case, you can pick out those employees who are performing well or have shown keen interest in ongoing work and let them present their ideas in board-level meetings.

-Learn more: 9 Tips to Conduct Productive Business Meetings
+Learn More: 9 Tips to Conduct Productive Business Meetings

 Benefits of Having a Strong Employee Voice

-Here are a few such benefits
+Here are a few benefits: